REF / Music API / SampleMgr

 Repo File

 Since the internet is a big place, we introduce the repo file.
-This file is a list of your favorite repositories (their location and contents).
-It is used to map a lightweight reference to one or more URLs which, in turn, represent a key to our local cache.
+This file is a list of your favorite repositories (their internet location and contents).
+The repo file is used to convert a simple name to one or more internet URLs and these are converted to a directory name in your workspace.
 Hz ships with a default repo file, shown below.
 You can create your own repo file and TOC-files to suit your own tastes.

 SampleMgr API

-For the common use-case where you knowc a bank and a voice, you only need a single method to ensure sample files are available on your computer as shown here:
+For the common use-case where you know a bank and a voice, you only need a single method to ensure sample files are available on your computer as shown here:

 let asamps = await SampleMgr.PreloadSamples("MIDIJS/FatBoy", "accordion");